-Mount Saint Joseph outscored Calvert Hall in only one of four quarters Wednesday night, but the 22-4 advantage in the second quarter was enough as the No. 3 ranked Gaels defeated the visiting Cardinals, 73-62.
+Mount Saint Joseph only outscored Calvert Hall in one of four quarters on Wednesday night, but the 22-4 advantage in the second quarter was enough as the No. 3 ranked Gaels defeated the visiting Cardinals, 73-62.

 The win was the 14th straight for the Gaels, who improved to 22-3 overall and 12-1 in the Maryland Interscholastic Athletic Association A Conference.

 Calvert Hall dropped to 7-15 overall and 6-7 in conference play.